How to Install Opera Browser on Fedora 40 or 39

 sudo dnf config-manager --set-disable rpm.opera.com_rpm

-This step ensures that the Opera repository is no longer referenced in your system’s package manager.
+This step ensures the Opera repository is no longer referenced in your system’s package manager.

 Flatpak Method to Remove Opera Browser

-For users who installed Opera Browser using Flatpak, the removal process is straightforward.
+The removal process is straightforward for users who installed Opera Browser using Flatpak.
 Run this command:

 flatpak uninstall com.opera.Opera

-This command uninstalls Opera Browser managed by Flatpak, removing it from your Fedora Linux system.
+This command uninstalls Opera Browser, which Flatpak manages, and removes it from your Fedora Linux system.

-Users preferring a language other than English might encounter issues with language switching in Opera on Fedora Linux.
-Set your preferred language in the browser and modify the application’s launch command to resolve this.
+Users who prefer a language other than English might encounter issues with language switching in Opera on Fedora Linux.
+To resolve this, set your preferred language in the browser and modify the application’s launch command.
 Note that merely changing the browser’s language settings may not be sufficient; modifying the launch file is often necessary.

 Modifying the Launch Command for Language Support